The evolution of velocity dispersion in the Sco-Cen OB association: Results

 Additionally, we explore the expansion patterns using three position-velocity diagrams (PVD) in the three Cartesian directions, shown in Fig.~\ref{fig:PV}.
 We use the clusters' median positions, $XYZ$, and space motions relative to the local standard of rest (LSR), $UVW_\text{LSR}$, named $XU$, $YV$, and $ZW$ diagrams.
 The $XU$ and $YV$ diagrams show positive correlations of position with velocity, which again suggests a large-scale expansion of the whole region.
 The $ZW$ diagram shows more scatter and a less clear trend, while position and velocity are generally positively correlated.
 We fit linear regressions to the data in the three spaces and report the medians and uncertainties in Table~\ref{tab:pv-digram-fits} (determined via bootstrapping).

 Looking at the $ZW$ diagram in more detail ({\it right panel} in Fig.~\ref{fig:PV}), we find that some clusters appear to be outliers, located mainly in the Upper Scorpius (USco) region.
 The discrepancy in the motion of these clusters correlates with an additional tangential component of motion relative to the reference point, observed for seven clusters, which is discussed in more detail in Sect.~\ref{sec:tangential}.
 When we remove these seven clusters, we find a clearer correlation and expansion pattern in $ZW$, while the trends in $XU$ and $YV$ remain similar (see Fig.~\ref{fig:PV} \& Table~\ref{tab:pv-digram-fits}).
-Nevertheless, we find that the radial component of motion versus relative distance of these seven odd clusters follows the same trend as the rest of the Sco-Cen clusters, as can be seen in Fig.~\ref{fig:hubble-flow}.
+Nevertheless, in Fig.~\ref{fig:hubble-flow} we find that the radial component of motion versus relative distance of these seven odd clusters follows the same trend as the rest of the Sco-Cen clusters.